alphagov/publishing-api/README.md

 - [redis](http://redis.io/) - the Sidekiq worker stores its jobs in Redis
 - [alphagov/content-store][content-store] - content is sent to multiple
   content-stores (draft and live)

-These dependencies are set up on the dev vm and if you use bowl to run the app, it will start both the draft and live content store for you.
-For more information about RabbitMQ, see [docs/rabbitmq.md](docs/rabbitmq.md).

-## Running the application

-`./startup.sh`

-It downloads and installs dependencies and starts the app on port 3093.
-When using GOV.UK virtual machine the app is available at `publishing-api.dev.gov.uk`.

 ## Running the test suite